Let’s face it–we all use our cookie sheets (or baking sheets, or cooking sheets, if you prefer) pretty regularly.

 Soap and water just won’t cut it for getting rid of those ugly stains and residue build-up, either.
 But take heart: this doesn’t mean that cleaning them has to be a chore.

-We have several different suggestions on how to clean and restore any type of cookie sheet–aluminum, stainless steel, aluminized steel, and nonstick–and even make them look as good as new!
+We have several suggestions on how to clean and restore any type of cookie sheet–aluminum, stainless steel, aluminized steel, and nonstick–and even make them look as good as new!

 The key is using the right ingredients that are safe to use on the type of cookie sheets you have.
 The best thing?
 These ingredients are pretty much kitchen staples that you already have in your cupboard.
 Keep reading and find the best way to clean off those dirty cookie sheets easily and (with one exception) without toxicity.